DiffPD: Differentiable Projective Dynamics: Contact Handling

 \section{Contact Handling}

 We have described the basic framework of DiffPD in Sec.~\ref{sec:diff_pd}.
 In this section, we propose a novel method to incorporate contact handling and contact gradients into DiffPD.
-The challenges in developing such a contact handling algorithm are twofold: first, it must be compatible with our basic PD framework in \textit{both} forward simulation \textit{and} backpropagation.
+The challenges in developing such a contact handling algorithm are twofold: first, it must be compatible with our basic PD framework in \emph{both} forward simulation \emph{and} backpropagation.
 Second, it must support differentiability.
-One possible solution, which is widely used by previous work on forward PD simulation~\cite{dinev2018fepr,dinev2018stabilizing,wang2015chebyshev,wang2016descent,bouaziz2014projective,liu2017quasi}, is to add to $E_{\text{int}}$ a fictitious energy term that penalizes the violation of contact constraints.
-Our differentiable simulator in Sec.~\ref{sec:diff_pd} automatically supports this solution in both forward simulation and in backpropagation.
-However, adding such an energy term requires careful tuning of its stiffness coefficient and does not guarantee non-penetration of bodies through solid surfaces.
-In this section, we consider a more physically plausible contact model that ensures non-penetrating contact.
-We describe our contact handling algorithm in Sec.~\ref{sec:collision:alg} and discuss its implications on the forward simulation and backpropagation in Sec.~\ref{sec:collision:forward} and Sec.~\ref{sec:collision:backward}, respectively.
+In this section, we discuss two contact options that DiffPD supports: an explicit, penalty-based contact model with static and dynamic friction and an implicit, complementarity-based contact model supporting non-penetration conditions and static friction.
+Both options have their advantages and disadvantages: the penalty-based method is more straightforward to implement and easier to be integrated into a machine learning framework, e.g., as an explicit neural network layer in PyTorch.
+However, we find it typically requires a careful, scene-by-scene tuning of its parameters.
+On the other hand, our complementarity-based method does not rely on scene-dependent parameters, but it is currently limited to static friction only.
+Our penalty-based method is more suitable for tasks that favor speed and simplicity over physical accuracy, and the complementarity-based method is more useful when non-penetration conditions need to be strictly enforced and slipping motions are rare, e.g., simulating a wheeled robot.